 "Then He said, 'Behold, I have come to do Your will, O God.'
 He takes away the first that He may establish the second.
 By that will we have been sanctified through the offering of the body of Jesus Christ once for all." {Hebrews 10:9,10} Why did the first have to be removed?
 What in that will was insufficient to provide to the full needs of all His heirs?
-"For He Himself is our peace, who has made both one, and has broken down the middle wall of separation, having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances, so as to create in Himself one new man from the two, thus making peace, and that He might reconcile them both to God in one body through the cross, thereby putting to death the enmity."{Ephesians 2:14-16} The Old "will" was only for one nation-Israel.
+"For He Himself is our peace, who has made both one, and has broken down the middle wall of separation, having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances, so as to create in Himself one new man from the two, thus making peace, and that He might reconcile them both to God in one body through the cross, thereby putting to death the enmity." {Ephesians 2:14-16} The Old "will" was only for one nation-Israel.
+God had always planned, before time began, to make this covenant a temporary one.
+Why?
 The will of Christ would be universal-for all of mankind.

 In force at His death.
 "For where there is a testament, there must also of necessity be the death of the testator.
 For a testament is in force after men are dead, since it has no power at all while the testator lives." {Hebrews 9:16,17} A man's will cannot be in force until His death-Jesus was no different.
-His will would provide for man's greatest need - forgiveness of SIN!
+His will would provide for man's greatest need-SIN!
 "For the law was given through Moses, but grace and truth came through Jesus Christ." {John 1:17} The first will was never intended to be his FINAL will.
 It only paved the way for the second that would include all men.
-Now those who seek to be saved under the condition of that first will cannot be considered a rightful heir.
-Only those who meet the terms of that "last will," will be ensured of receiving a part of his inheritance reserved for those who meet those terms, 1 Peter 1:4,5.
-Despite popular belief, there will not be another "will" forthcoming.
-Dear reader, will your name be read at the roll call to receive part in His final inheritance? \\\
+Now those who seek to be saved under the condition of that first will cannot be considered a rightful heir to Christ!

+Only those who meet the terms of that "last will," will be ensured of receiving a part of His inheritance, "To an inheritance incorruptible and undefiled and that does not fade away, reserved in heaven for you, who are kept by the power of God through faith for salvation ready to be revealed in the last time." {1 Peter 1:4,5} Dear reader, will your name be read at the reading of this will or will you be one of the majority that will be left out? \\\